 Next, a restriction of $\UFIN$ is studied and compared to the other families.
-And indeed, this family is quite general as it contains all bounded Ginsburg semilinear languages in addition to some languages that are not in $\ETOLfin$.
+And indeed, this family is quite general as it contains all bounded Ginsburg semi-linear languages in addition to some languages that are not in $\ETOLfin$.

 Now let $p=(Af\rightarrow \nu)\in P$, with $f\in I \cup \{\lambda\}$, be a production.
 Then $p$ is called {\em special} if the number of occurrences of variables of $V$ in $\nu$ is at least $2$, and {\em linear}, otherwise.
 Denote by $P_{\cal S}$ and $P_{\cal L}$ the sets of special and linear productions of $P$ respectively.
 By Definition \ref{eq-def-4}, a grammar $G$ is uncontrolled finite-index if and only if the number of times special productions appear in every successful derivation of $G$ is upper bounded by a given fixed integer (not depending on the derivation).

 Next, we will deal with uncontrolled grammars such that in every successful derivation of $G$, at most one special production occurs.
 The languages generated by such grammars form a family denoted $\UFINONE$.
 It is worth noticing that a careful rereading of the proof of Theorem \ref{trios} and Lemma \ref{lm-0} shows that they hold for $\UFINONE$ as well.
-Further, it is clear that only one special production is used in every derivation of a word in the proof of Proposition \ref{boundedGinsburg}.
-Therefore, the following holds: \begin{proposition} The family $\UFINONE$ is a union-closed full trio and it contains all bounded Ginsburg semilinear languages. \end{proposition} It is immediate from the definitions that $\ILIN \subseteq \UFINONE \subseteq \UFIN$.
-Further, since $\UFINONE$ contains all bounded Ginsburg semilinear languages by Proposition \ref{trio-restrict}, but the linear indexed languages do not, by Proposition \ref{linearbounded}, the following holds: \begin{proposition} $\ILIN \subset \UFINONE \subseteq \UFIN$. \end{proposition}
+Further, it is clear that only one special production is used in every derivation of a word in the proof of Theorem \ref{boundedGinsburg}.
+Therefore, the following holds: \begin{theorem} The family $\UFINONE$ is a union-closed full trio and it contains all bounded Ginsburg semi-linear languages. \end{theorem} It is immediate from the definitions that $\ILIN \subseteq \UFINONE \subseteq \UFIN$.
+Further, since $\UFINONE$ contains all bounded Ginsburg semi-linear languages by Theorem \ref{trio-restrict}, but the linear indexed languages do not, by Theorem \ref{linearbounded}, the following holds: \begin{theorem} $\ILIN \subset \UFINONE \subseteq \UFIN$. \end{theorem}

-Then the following is true from \cite{DLT2016}. \begin{corollary} $\UFINONE$ is a semilinear full trio containing all bounded Ginsburg semilinear languages.
-Further, the bounded languages in $\UFINONE$ coincides with the bounded languages in $\UFIN, \LL(\NCM), \LL(\DCM), \ETOLfin$, and several others listed in \cite{DLT2016}. \end{corollary}
+Then the following is true from \cite{DLT2016}. \begin{corollary} $\UFINONE$ is a semi-linear full trio containing all bounded Ginsburg semi-linear languages.
+Further, the bounded languages in $\UFINONE, \ \UFIN, \ \LL(\NCM), \ \LL(\DCM),$ and $ \ETOLfin$ all coincide, (also with several others listed in \cite{DLT2016}). \end{corollary}